equinor/ert/docs/theory/ensemble_based_methods.rst

 Thus, the update of :math:`x^f` is a linear and weighted correction, which in the linear case would result in the minimum variance estimate.

-Ensemble Smoother (ES)
+Ensemble smoother (ES)
 ----------------------
 Ensemble methods attempt to sample the posterior Bayes's solution, by minimizing the ensemble of cost functions

 .. math::

    \begin{align}
    \mathcal{J}(x_j) & = -\frac{1}{2}(x_j-x_j^f)^T C_{xx}^{-1}(x_j-x_j^f) \\
           & + \frac{1}{2}(g(x_j)-d_j)^T C_{dd}^{-1}(g(x_j)-d_j).
    \end{align}

 Here probability distributions are represented by a collection of realizations, called an ensemble.
 Specifically, we introduce the prior ensemble

 .. math::